 Malcolm Blackie is an agricultural economist, former Dean Faculty of Agriculture, University of Zimbabwe and senior scientist Rockefeller Foundation based in Malawi.
 He has published extensively on successful smallholder farming and rural development and is currently a consultant with Bt-Associates.

-Mark Erbaugh is a rural sociologist specialising in agricultural extension and rural development.
-He is also the Chair of the International Agriculture section of the American Public and Land Grant Universities (APLU).
+Mark Erbaugh is a rural sociologist specializing in agricultural extension and rural development.
+He is also the Chair of the International Agriculture Section of the American Public and Land Grant Universities (APLU).

 Judith Francis is a Senior Programme Coordinator, Science and Technology Policy at the Technical Centre for Agricultural and Rural Cooperation ACP-EU (CTA) based in the Netherlands.
 Judith is a specialist in Food Science and Nutrition and is from Trinidad and Tobago.

-Owuraku Sakyi-Dawson is a Professor, Department of Agricultural Extension and Education, University of Ghana Legon specializing in Agricultural Extension and Innovations.
+Owuraku Sakyi-Dawson is a Professor at the Department of Agricultural Extension and Education, the University of Ghana Legon specializing in Agricultural Extension and Innovations.